VLucet/git-and-github-with-r-workshop/README.md

 ![Git conflict illustrated](https://blog.developer.atlassian.com/wp-content/uploads/dac-import/merge-conflict.png)

 Git doesn't know which changes to keep and which one to throw away.
-We need to make a choice: we call that doing a "commit merge", as illistrated below:
+We need to make a choice: we call that doing a "commit merge".
+As illistrated below, git will compare the two streams of information:

 ![Commit merge](https://blog.developer.atlassian.com/wp-content/uploads/dac-import/merge-result.png)